-Things to Do in Pai – Pai Hot Springs Resort
+Pai Hot Springs Resort

 Pai Hot Springs Resort offers you relaxing hot baths, and a cold water pool to sunbath and chill out on.
 You can spend literally and entire day here just relaxing, catching rays, and taking a tranquil breather.

-100 baht ($3.00) gets you a full day pass to make use of the wonderful pool and the three thermal baths found here.
+100 baht ($3.00) gets you a full-day pass to make use of the wonderful pool and the three thermal baths found here.
 We found this to be a great way to kill a few hours, lounge out, and relax.

 Grab your Scooter and head south some 7 kilometers out of town.
 You’ll see signs for the resort along with Thom’s Elephant Camp.
 No reservation is needed at the time of writing, nor do you need to be renting a room here to partake in the pools and baths.

-Things to Do in Pai – Watch the Butterflies Flutter By
+Watch the Butterflies Flutter By

 We know literally nothing about butterflies.
 Well, we know that they have wings, they used to be caterpillars, and that they are pretty.
 And we know there are hundreds of varieties of them to be found in and around Pai.